Requesting Build Outputs

 after every edit.

-Sadly, Bazel doesn't have a watch mode built-in, but bazel-watcher does.
+Bazel doesn't have a watch mode built-in, but bazel-watcher adds this capability.

 That project releases a tool named ibazel